VAGAScom/deadly_serious/README.md

 Unlike [NoFlo](http://noflojs.org), this is not a real engine.
 It just "orchestrates" linux processes and pipes to create a flow based system.

 Overall, it's slower than a normal ruby program (the pipes add some overhead).
-However, there are 3 points where this approach is pretty interesting:
+However, there are 4 points where this approach is pretty interesting:

-1. Unbelievably modifiable:
+1. High modifiabilty:
   * The interfaces between each component is tiny and very clear: they are just streams of characteres.
 I usually use csv format or json when I need more structure than that.
   * You can connect ruby process to anything else that deals with STDIN, STDOUT or files (which includes shell commands, of course).
 2. Cheap parallelism and distributed computation:
   * Each component runs as a separated process.
 The OS is in charge here (and it does a amazing work running things in parallel).
   * As any shell command can be use as a component, you can use a simple [ncat](http://nmap.org/ncat) (or something similar) to disttribute jobs between different boxes.
   * It's really easy to avoid deadlocks and race conditions with the FBP paradigm.
+3. Low memory footprint
+  * As each component usually process things as they appear in the pipe, it's easy to crush tons of data using very little memory.
+Notable exceptions as components that needs to accumulate things to process, like "sort".
-3. Very easy to reason about:
+4. Very easy to reason about (personal opinion):
   * Of course, this is not a merit of this gem, but of Flow Based Programming in general.
 I dare do say (oh, blasphemy!) that Object Oriented and Functional programming paradigms are good ONLY for tiny systems.
 They make a huge mess on big ones (#prontofalei).

 ## Installation